Paris during the Second Empire: The central market – Les Halles

 The first buyers in the morning were from institutions: soldiers with large sacks buying food for the army barracks; cooks buying for colleges, monasteries, and other institutions; and owners of small restaurants.
 Between six and seven in the morning, the fresh seafood arrived from the train stations, mostly from Normandy or Brittany, but some from England and Belgium.
 The fish were cleaned and put on the eight counters in hall no. 9.
 They were carefully arranged by sixteen verseurs ("pourers" or "spillers") and advertised in loud voices by 34 counter criers.
 As soon as the fish appeared, it was sold.

-From 1 September until 30 April, oysters were sold in pavilion no. 12 for ten centimes each, which was too expensive for most Parisians.
+From September 1 until April 30, oysters were sold in pavilion no. 12 for ten centimes each, which was too expensive for most Parisians.
 The oysters were shipped from Les Halles to customers as far away as Moscow and Saint Petersburg.
 Butter, cheese, and eggs were sold in pavilion no. 10, the eggs having arrived in large packages containing a thousand eggs each.
 The butter and milk was checked and tasted by inspectors to make sure it matched advertised quality, and 65 inspectors verified the size and quality of the eggs.

 Pavilion no. 4 sold live birds: chickens, pigeons, ducks, and pheasants, as well as rabbits and lambs.
 It was by far the noisiest and the worst-smelling pavilion, because of the live animals; and it had a special ventilating system.
 No. 8 sold vegetables, and no. 7 sold fresh flowers.
 No. 12 had bakers and fruit sellers, and also sold what were known as rogations; these were leftovers from restaurants, hotels, the Palace, and government ministries.
 The leftovers were sorted and put on plates; and any that looked acceptable were sold.
 Some leftovers were reserved for pet foods; old bones were collected to make bouillon; uneaten bread crusts from schools and restaurants were used to make croutons for soup and bread-coating for cutlets.
 Many workers in Les Halles got their meals at this pavilion.

 Cooks from good restaurants arrived in the mid-morning to buy meat and produce, parking fiacres in rows in front of the Church of Saint-Eustache.
 Most of the food was sold by 10 a.m.; seafood remained on sale until noon.
 The rest of the day was used for recording orders, and for resting until whatever market opened again late that night.